bcgov/EPIC.submit/docs/context/e2e-seeding-architecture.md

 });
 ```

+*Note*: These TypeScript fixtures are defined in `submit-web/playwright/fixtures/db.fixtures.ts`.
+They call helpers in `submit-web/playwright/helpers/seed.ts`, which execute the Python seeding scripts via `docker compose exec`.

 ## Future Phases (Not Yet Implemented)

 When adding new test scenarios (packages, reviews, documents), new domain modules will be added: